JelmervanL/LAMAS/docs/index.md

   of team Good, team Evil or Merlin.
   - **Team Good**
     The team selection for the quest is determined by the Quest leader.
 The choice of the quest leader depends on whether the quest leader is a member of team Good, team Evil or Merlin.
     They will then try to fill up the rest of team with agents about whom they do not know whether or not they are Evil.
 If no such agents exist, they will fill up the team with agents about whom they know they are Evil.

   - **Team Evil**
-    When the quest leader belongs to team Evil they do not want to send a member of team Evil on the quest that has been revealed as Evil to any of the team Good members, because these team Good members will then vote against the mission.
+    When the quest leader belongs to team Evil they do not want to send a member of team Evil on the quest that has been revealed as Evil to any of the team Good members, because these team Good members will then vote against the quest.
 In other words, if the quest leader knows that any of the team Good members knows the identity of one of the members of team Evil, they will not choose that team Evil member to go on the quest.
 If this happens the quest leader will